 Real-time CGM systems automatically display glucose readings at regular intervals, and utilise real-time alarms when sensor glucose levels reach pre-defined thresholds regarding hypo- and hyperglycaemia, as well as rate of change alarms for rapid glycaemic excursion.
 Recently introduced flash glucose monitoring systems (FreeStyle Libre, Abbott Diabetes Care, Alameda, CA, USA) report glucose levels only when the user scans the sensor by holding a reader or a cell phone close to the sensor.
 Blinded CGMs are applied intermittently over a short period of time to provide more information about glycaemic excursions and patterns to the healthcare professional in order to facilitate changes in therapy, and could serve as educational tools.
 Blinded CGM and flash glucose monitoring systems do not provide alarms.

-While most CGMs still require calibration using capillary blood glucose readings, the Libre flash glucose monitoring system is factory calibrated and does not require re-calibration by the user.32 This works for most users but not all.
-Most CGM systems are minimally invasive and have a life time of 6 to 14 days.
+While most CGMs still require calibration using capillary blood glucose readings, the Libre flash glucose monitoring system is factory calibrated and does not require re-calibration by the user.32 Most CGM systems are minimally invasive and have a life time of 6 to 14 days.
 A longer-term up to 6 months implantable sensor (Eversense®, Senseonics Inc, Germantown, MD, USA) is available in Europe.33 Sensor implantation and removal require a minor surgical procedure by a trained health care professional unlike for short term CGM systems which are self-inserted by the user.

 CGM uptake and use